qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   configurations plus a runner that freezes each trained model, evaluates new mappings in RM/DM/NM, pairs retrieval-on and retrieval-off actions, retains all forced baselines, and writes provenance-rich machine-readable results.
+- 2026-08-31: aggregated every declared seed, added forced-schedule and causal-memory ablations, and completed a self-contained paper-style HTML report with four reproducible explanatory and measured-data figures.
+The report preserves the negative policy result and separates it from successful memory use.